AguaClara/UASB/README.md

 ## Research Advisor:
-Ananya Gangadhar (ag757)
+Cara Smith (cjs354)

 ## Team Members:
-Emily Liu (ezl5)

-Cara Smith (cjs354)

-Shania Fang (sf449)
+*UASB Pilot Plant*

 Emily Wood (ew465)

-Dominic Grasso (dng35)

-Kyra Frederick (kcf29)

-Valentine Starnes (vs344)

-Franny Bard (fmb54)

 Lydia LaGorga (lcl66)

-Ahad Ishfaq (ai274)

 Katrina Chen (kc778)

+*UASB Fabrication*

+Emily Liu (ezl5)

+Franny Bard (fmb54)

+Tyson Reed (tnr7)

+Winnie Chan (wc436)

 ## Semester Goals:
-In Fall 2019, the subteam will be fabricating up to 6 UASB reactors to be installed at the [Ithaca Area Wastewater Treatment Facility](https://www.cityofithaca.org/325/Wastewater-Treatment-Facility) for testing and data collection.
+In Spring 2020, the subteam will update the pulse-flow UASB reactor installed at the [Ithaca Area Wastewater Treatment Facility](https://www.cityofithaca.org/325/Wastewater-Treatment-Facility) to control temperature and monitor pH.
+A second continuous-flow UASB reactor will be installed at the IAWWTF as well, while a 3rd is fabricated.
 Wastewater will be pumped through the reactors and the effluent water will be tested to determine the reactors' efficiencies.
-This will let UASB know what modifications should be made to the design.
-Using the two reactors that are already built, the subteam will first determine wheteher pulsed flow or continuous flow is better in eliminating preferential pathways and maximizing efficiency.
-Based on these results, parameters will be changed on subsequent reactors to test additional variables affecting UASB efficiency.
+The overall goal is to develop a small-scale wastewater reactor out of widely available materials.

 ## Links to Reports and Presentations
 Note: The history of the team goes back as far as 2013; however, the current state of the team involves work done from Spring 2017 onwards.
 More information on lab scale research can be located on the [AguaClara Google Drive](https://drive.google.com/drive/u/0/folders/0B_v6wpES3UAuQm03bDVNdXRhVTQ) both under "Active Subteams" and "Archived Subteams."